-And then you’re going to pay for all of your DEA, license, CE, and then you’ll get no paid time off either.
-For some dentists, after kind of doing a math equation, they can come out ahead as an independent contractor and just make sense for them.
+And then you’ll pay for all your DEA, license, and CE, and then you’ll get no paid time off.
+For some dentists, after doing a math equation, they can come out ahead as an independent contractor and make sense of them.
 They have no problem doing all those things.
-For others, they just loathe having to worry about all of those things on their own.
-They just want to work as an employee and have the employer deal with all that stuff.
-And then ultimately just work normal.
-For a dentist, just a normal nine to five, and on the weekends, maybe a little after-hours emergency call.
+Others loathe having to worry about those things on their own.
+They want to work as an employee and have the employer deal with all that stuff.
+And then ultimately work normally.
+For a dentist, just a normal nine to five and maybe a little after-hours emergency call on the weekends.

 But for the most part, it’s much simpler to work as an employee versus an independent contractor.
-Now, in what situations does it make sense to be an independent contractor?
-Well, maybe if you’re just working part-time, so if you’re only working for a practice for a day or two a week or even shorter than that and it’s maybe up to the dentist when they work and how much they work, in that scenario, it probably makes sense to be an independent contractor.
-If you’re working a nine to five job and you’re at the same practice every day, and you’re working with the same staff and they’re paying for all, or at least maybe some of the things, but they want you to be an independent contractor, they’re usually just doing that to avoid having to pay employment taxes.
+In what situations does it make sense to be an independent contractor?
+Suppose you’re just working part-time.
+You’re only working for a practice for a day or two a week or even shorter.
+Then, it’s up to the dentist when they work and how much they work.
+In that scenario, it probably makes sense to be an independent contractor.
+Suppose you’re working a nine-to-five job and are at the same practice every day.
+You’re working with the same staff, and they’re paying for all or at least some things.
+Still, they want you to be an independent contractor.
+They’re usually just doing that to avoid paying employment taxes.

-That’s the reality.
-You’re not actually an independent contractor in that situation.
+That’s the reality, and you’re not an independent contractor in that situation.
 You’re probably an employee.
 The IRS lists or at least releases a 20-factor test to determine whether someone is an employee versus an independent contractor.
 I would suggest Googling that and looking at it.
-And if you’re kind of concerned, well, they’re asking me to be an independent contractor, but I’m not entirely certain, just go through the list and see if it applies to you or not, with how many factors, okay, well, I’m this and or that.
-And then maybe have a discussion with the employer, well, I don’t really feel comfortable moving forward as an independent contractor, I’d prefer to be an employee.
-And then you can kind of decide if you want to stay with them, or if they’re willing to offer you an employment agreement as well.
+And if you’re kind of concerned, they’re asking me to be an independent contractor, but I’m not entirely certain; go through the list and see if it applies to you or not, with how many factors I’m this and or that.
+And then maybe discuss with the employer, well, I don’t feel comfortable moving forward as an independent contractor.
+I prefer to be an employee.
+And then you can decide if you want to stay with them or if they’re willing to offer you an employment agreement.

 It just depends upon the situation.
-Most of the time, as I said before, 9 times out of 10, a dentist is going to be an employee, not an independent contractor, but there are certain times where it would just make sense financially to be an independent contractor.
+Most of the time, as I said before, 9 times out of 10, a dentist is going to be an employee, not an independent contractor.
+Still, there are certain times when it would just make sense financially to be an independent contractor.